- BCM7: beta-casomorphin-7

 This is an illustration of one section of the milk protein casein found in two different types of dairy.
 The casein at the top is derived from A2 dairy.
 The milk protein below from A1 dairy.

-Each of these circles represent the different amino acids that make up this protein.
+Each of these circles represents the different amino acids that make up this protein.
 Both are identical except for position 67.
 In A2 dairy, this position is occupied by the amino acid proline.
 In A1 dairy, this position is occupied by the amino acid histidine.

 As humans, we are quite adept at producing enzymes capable of breaking apart or cleaving histidine bonds.
 Not so proline, which is why gluten, being very rich in this amino acid, is so difficult for us to digest into harmless peptides or individual amino acids.